smogon/pokemon-showdown-client/README.md

 ------------------------------------------------------------------------

 This repository is not "batteries included".
-It does NOT include everything necessary to run a Pokemon Showdown client.
+It does NOT include everything necessary to run a full Pokemon Showdown client.

 In particular, it doesn't include a login/authentication server, nor does it include the database abstraction library used by the ladder library (although